MuLoCo: Muon is a practical inner optimizer for DiLoCo: Method

 \begin{corollary}[AdamW pseudogradient] In the setting of Proposition~\ref{thm:pseudogradient-spectrum-lowerbound}, for general inner-step matrices $\psi^{(t+h,k)}$ (e.g., AdamW steps), one always has

 \end{corollary} \proof{The proof is identical to proposition~\ref{thm:pseudogradient-spectrum-lowerbound}. $ $}

 We observe that Muon's orthogonalized optimizer step results in the pseudogradient's nuclear norm naturally varying with the per-step alignment ($\rho$), the number of workers ($K$), and the inner learning rate ($\alpha$).
 In contrast, the spectrum of AdamW's pseudogradient also depends on $\|\psi^{(t+h,k)}\|_F$, which may be highly variable at higher worker counts, leading to overemphasizing certain steps unnecessarily.
 This exact behaviour is illustrated in Figure~\ref{fig:frobeniusnorm} where we empirically measure the Frobenius norm of individual optimizer steps, forming the pseudogradient for DiLoCo and MuLoCo.
 Subfigure (a) shows DiLoCo's pseudogradient Frobenius norm is highly variable across different workers at each inner step, while subfigure (b) shows that MuLoCo's is constant throughout.
 Intuitively, Muon's orthonormalized optimizer steps allow each individual optimizer step to contribute equally to the pseudogradient's spectrum.
+While it should be noted that our theory has no direct connection to performance and that all inferences made here are purely speculative, the slower decrease in cosine similarity of MuLoCo in Figure~\ref{fig:cosinesim-box} relative to DiLoCo is correlated with its relatively stronger performance at larger worker counts (Figure~\ref{fig:worker-scaling} (a)).
+Together with our theory connecting the pseudogradients nuclear norm to the cosine similarity and Frobenius norm of individual optimizer steps, we speculate that the stronger alignment of MuLoCo’s optimizer steps and its stable Frobenius norm across them may lead to a larger pseudogradient spectrum with less interference during averaging (e.g., as observed in Figure~\ref{fig:interferencegap}), which may improve performance.